JayH444/CppND-Capstone-Project/README.md

 This project is a simple endless arcade game where the player controls a spacecraft and must dodge a continuous volley of incoming asteroids.
 The player scores by surviving for as long as possible.
 Higher scores mean a longer survival time.
-The game's difficulty increases as the player survives longer by slowly incrementing the number of asteroids that will appear, and slowly increasing their average speed.
+The game's difficulty increases as the player survives longer by slowly incrementing the number of asteroids that will appear.

 ## How to Play